FRINXio/Learning-Labs/labs/06-labs-01-access-lists/README.md

 [Step 4: UniConfig API call to show that access list was deleted](8.md)

-## Placing access list on a interface
+## Placing access list on an interface

 [Step 1: Create access list ingress or egress on interface](9.md)